Rebecca Fitzgerald: Honours and awards

 In recognition of her work on Cytosponge and the early treatment of Barrett's oesophagus, Fitzgerald was awarded the Westminster Medal in 2004.
 In 2008, she was the recipient of a Lister Prize Fellowship, and in 2008 she received an NHS Innovation Prize.
-In 2013, Fitzgerald won a Research Professorship at the National Institute for Health Research (NIHR) for her work.
+In 2013, Fitzgerald won a research professorship at the National Institute for Health Research (NIHR) for her work.
+In 2014, she was awarded the United European Gastroenterology Research Prize of €100.000.

 The Royal College of Physicians appointed Fitzgerald as its Goulstonian Lecturer.
 She was also awarded the British Society of Gastroenterology's Sir Francis Avery Jones Award.
-In 2013, Fitzgerald was elected as a Fellow of the Academy of Medical Sciences.
+In 2013, Fitzgerald was elected as a Fellow of the Academy of Medical Sciences (FMedSci).
 Fitzgerald has also won a grant from the Evelyn Trust “as she works to develop effective screening that will benefit patients worldwide.”.
 In 2018, Fitzgerald was awarded the Jane Wardle Prevention and Early Diagnosis prize, which recognises individuals who have produced world-leading research in the field of prevention and early detection of cancer.